charan312s/Projects/FlipKart Data Extrcation/README.md

 <p>If you encounter rate limiting, consider slowing down your requests or using a proxy to avoid getting blocked.</p>

 <h2>License</h2>
-<p>This project is licensed under the MIT License.
-See the LICENSE file for details.</p>
+<p>This repository is licensed under the MIT License.
+See the LICENSE file for more details.

+© 2024 charan312s.
+All rights reserved.</p>

 <h2>Contributing</h2>
 <p>Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.</p>